 - Whether caught from the seas or farmed

 Another factor that contributes to flavor and therefore, affects the pricing is how it was caught.
 Was the tuna caught from the sea or was it raised on a tuna farm?
-Those caught from the sea are said to be more naturally-tasting, especially in the fatty part as these Bluefin tunas have a more varied diet in the sea or ocean and can swim around in greater depths and distances.
+Those caught from the sea are said to be more naturally-tasting, especially in the fatty part, as these Bluefin tunas have a more varied diet in the sea or ocean and can swim around in greater depths and distances.

 - Part of the Bluefin Tuna being bought

 1. O-toro (Harakami) – Why is bluefin tuna so expensive?
-As mentioned, Bluefin tuna is prized for its fats as the fattiest part of the fish is almost always the tastiest.
-So it’s understandable that it’s what everyone is after and the most expensive of all.
+As mentioned, Bluefin tuna is prized for its fat, as the fattiest part of the fish is almost always the tastiest.
+So it’s understandable that it’s what everyone is after and it’s the most expensive of all.
 Bluefin tuna’s highest quality part is called O-toro.
 It is located between its ventral fin and the anal fin.
-If you frequently stay at 5-star hotels and restaurants, this is almost a staple and served as raw.
+If you frequently stay at 5-star hotels and restaurants, this is almost a staple and is served raw.

 - Sekami – this part is found right behind the tuna’s head and is considered a medium grade type of Akami.